 When to Use This

 Run-to-run similarity is useful when you need to diagnose an unexpected result.
 Instead of manually comparing numerous parameter logs, you can start from a problem run and immediately find its closest matches, both good and bad, to isolate what changed.
-It’s also valuable for process transfer: when bringing up a recipe on a new tool, similarity analysis shows you how closely the new tool’s behavior matches the original across the full process fingerprint rather than just a handful of setpoints.Growth Monitoring
+It’s also valuable for process transfer: when bringing up a recipe on a new tool, similarity analysis shows you how closely the new tool’s behavior matches the original across the full process fingerprint rather than just a handful of setpoints.Real-Time Monitoring

-Reading the Dashboard
+Reading the Session

 Assess Within-Run Uniformity

-Explore Similarity and Growth Monitoring can be used with segments of a single run to assess how consistent it is internally, identifying variation between segments, layers, or across different regions of the process timeline.
+Explore Similarity can be used with segments of a single run to assess how consistent it is internally, identifying variation between segments, layers, or across different regions of the process timeline.
 This catches issues that run-to-run analysis alone can miss: a growth that looks acceptable overall but has early-stage drift, mid-run excursions, or layer-to-layer inconsistency that will affect device performance.Visualize and Explore

 Whenever you open a data item, physical sample, or project, Atomscale displays interactive charts for the associated data.
 These charts show both raw tool parameters and Atomscale’s derived metrics all synchronized on the same timeline.- Series Selection